juliantjg/homeWork/README.md

 </div>

 ## :question: What Is homeWork?
-<b>homeWork</b> is a web application made with Spring Boot (backend api) and React.js + Redux (frontend).
+<b>homeWork</b> is a web application made with Spring Boot (backend api) and React.js + Redux (frontend), with a ASP.NET Core (backend api) version.
 A house work job website, <b>homeWork</b> provides a platform for both job seeker and recruiter.
 The application provides a wide range of functionalities listed below.

 ## ⚙️ Functionalities
 Here is the complete <b>homeWork</b> functionalities rundown: